The Unfortunate Eternal End Of The Unforgiving Heart

 Simon Peter once asked the Lord how often he should forgive one who sinned against him.
 Thinking himself charitable, he put forth seven times as a good number.
 Recall, Jesus told him,

 I do not say to you, up to seven times, but up to seventy times seven.
-(Matthew 18:22)
+(Matthew 18:11-13)

-He is not saying that we do not forgive the 491st offence, but that we should not place a limit on our forgiveness for those who have repented.
+He is not saying that we do not forgive the 491st offense, but that we should not place a limit on our forgiveness for those who have repented.
 To illustrate the importance of forgiveness to Peter, Jesus followed His statement with a parable about forgiveness.

 A King’s Compassion